Navigation

 Kris Anderson IFSWPP M.PhotogI M.WPPI MNZIPP(Dist.) is a Certified Professional Photographer with the Professional Photographers Association of Queensland, an NZIPP Australian Accredited Professional Photographer, and proud EIZO Ambassador.
 He has been recognised as a Fellow of the Society of Wedding and Portrait Photographers , an NZIPP Master with Distinction, and Icon International Photography Awards Double Master .

 Kris’ work has received gold awards at international, national and state levels for professional print judging.
-He was recently recognised as the 2023 NZIPP Australian Portrait Photographer of the Year and the 2023 SWPP Portrait Photographer of the Year.
+Most recently he was recognised as the 2024 NZIPP Australian Professional Creative Photographer of the Year, and won a coveted 2024 Icon International Photography Awards Grand Award for In-Camera Artistry.
 Prior to that, Kris was awarded 2019 AIPP Queensland Professional Photographer of the Year.
 He has also won state and national titles for AIPP Professional Illustrative Photographer of the Year.

 We are excited to celebrate the successes of our clients.
 Here are some of the organisations we are proud to work with.